p1r473/lite-apps/README.md

 ### Optional Fields

-- `hermit_settings`: A vendor-specific addition to the W3C Web Manifest format, where Hermit settings are saved.
+- `settings`: A vendor-specific addition to the W3C Web Manifest format, where Hermit settings are saved.
 See details below.
-- `hermit_bookmarks`: A list of bookmarks shown in the left sidebar in every Hermit Lite App.
+- `bookmarks`: A list of bookmarks shown in the left sidebar in every Hermit Lite App.
-- `hermit_search`: Search can be integrated into any Lite App.
+- `search`: Search can be integrated into any Lite App.
 [See details on how to configure this](https://hermit.chimbori.com/help/integrations).
-- `hermit_share`: Share text from any Android app directly (natively) into a Hermit Lite App.
+- `share`: Share text from any Android app directly (natively) into a Hermit Lite App.
 [See details on how to configure this](https://hermit.chimbori.com/help/integrations).
-- `hermit_feeds`: RSS or Atom feed URLs that Hermit will check regularly and notify the user about.
+- `feeds`: RSS or Atom feed URLs that Hermit will check regularly and notify the user about.

 ### Settings